GMM is Inadmissible Under Weak Identification: Alternative Estimators

 A key feature of the quasi-Bayes approach for our purposes is that it takes a weighted average of $r(\theta)$ over the parameter space $\Theta$, weighting by $\frac{\exp\left(-\frac{1}{2}Q(\theta|g)\right)}{\int\exp\left(-\frac{1}{2}Q(\theta|g)\right)d\pi(\theta)}d\pi\left(\theta\right)$.
 It follows from this structure that quasi-Bayes is Lipschitz in the GMM objective function. \begin{lemma} Quasi-Bayes is Lipschitz in the GMM objective function $Q$:

 where $K=\frac{1}{2}\bar{r}\sqrt{p}.$ \end{lemma} Unfortunately, $Q(\cdot|g)$ is continuous but not Lipschitz in the moments $g$.
-Consequently, the Lipschitz continuity required by Corollary \ref{cor: Lipschitz} does not follow from Lemma \ref{lem: QB lipchitz in Q}.
-Indeed, while quasi-Bayes is continuous in $g$, it is not in general Lipschitz.\footnote{Since Andrews and Mikusheva (2022) shows that quasi-Bayes emerges as the limit of a sequence of Bayes posterior means, it may be surprising that it does not satisfy the necessary condition for admissibility under bounded identification strength.
-The priors underlying quasi-Bayes, however, imply that $\|m\|_\infty\to_p\infty$ and so correspond to the case of unbounded identification strength.}
+Consequently, the Lipschitz continuity required by Theorem \ref{thm: ae continuity1} does not follow from Lemma \ref{lem: QB lipchitz in Q}.
+Indeed, while quasi-Bayes is continuous in $g$, it is not in general Lipschitz.\footnote{Since Andrews and Mikusheva (2022) showed that quasi-Bayes emerges as the limit of a sequence of Bayes posterior means, it may be surprising that it does not satisfy a necessary condition for admissibility under bounded identification strength.
+The sequences of priors underlying quasi-Bayes imply, however, that $\|m\|_\infty\to_p\infty$ and so correspond to the case of unbounded identification strength.}

 \paragraph{Special Case: Finite $\Theta$ (continued)} Suppose that the parameter space consists of just two points, $\Theta=\{0,1\},$ that we have a one-dimensional moment condition $(k=1),$ and that $\Sigma=I_2$.
 Consider the quasi-Bayes estimator using a prior $\pi$ that puts weight $\frac{1}{2}$ on each parameter value.
 The quasi-Bayes estimator of $\theta$ is